illusorier/123/ES6/ES6.md

-In the constructor, `super` automatically refer to the "parent constructor".In a method
+In constructor, `super` automatically refer to the "parent constructor".In a method

-### Decorator